ministryofjustice/hmpps-probation-integration-services/doc/adr/0002-use-jib-to-create-images.md

 in the deployed image lowering the ongoing dependency management overhead for the team.

+The Jib build process does not need a Docker daemon process to be running as it builds and pushes directly from the Gradle JVM process.
+This is both easier and faster to run in our CI pipeline.
+Additionally, as the Gradle build is run directly as a CI stage rather than within a `docker build` process we are able to take advantage of any build caching provided by the CI system.

 As Jib is focused on JVM-based applications this tool is not appropriate when building images for other runtimes that we may need to produce within HMPPS, such as Typescript.
 If we have a requirement to do this we would need to